-She is a Scout descendant and believes that the history of the Scouts and Black Seminoles is an important way for people to learn about the little-known, but immensely important, contributions that people of color have made to formation of the United States.
+She is a a sixth-generation direct descendant of Chiefs John Horse and Elijah Daniel, and believes that the history of the Scouts and Black Seminoles is an important way for people to learn about the little-known, but immensely important, contributions that people of color have made to formation of the United States.

 Natalie has a B.A. from Trinity College (Washington, D.C.) and has undertaken graduate work at George Mason University.

 Mary researches intercultural dialogue and intercultural relationships.
 Her research interests include cultural heritage, identity and preservation, public policy, cultural intelligence, and history.

 Her master’s thesis, Growing up Seminole: Policy, Perception and the Black Seminole Identity, examines the cultural preservation of the Black Seminoles of Texas in contemporary times.
 She was an invited researcher and participated on a panel discussion for the UNESCO/UNHRC Durban Human Rights Conference in 2009.